Black British people: 19th century

-By the late 19th century, race discrimination was furthered by theories of scientific racism, which held that whites were the superior race and that blacks were less intelligent than whites.
-Attempts to support these theories cited "scientific evidence", such as brain size.
-James Hunt, President of the London Anthropological Society, in 1863 in his paper "On the Negro's place in nature" wrote that "the Negro is inferior intellectually to the European...[and] can only be humanised and civilised by Europeans."
-In the 1880s, there was a build-up of small groups of black dockside communities in towns such as Canning Town, Liverpool and Cardiff.
+From the early part of the century through the mid-late century, students of African descent were admitted to British Universities.
+Many students came from West African colonies including Sierra Leone, the Gold Coast, the Gambia and Nigeria.
+Such students, for example, were James Africanus Beale Horton, William Broughton Davies, Christian Frederick Cole as well as others.
+Another was the African American James McCune Smith, who travelled from New York City to Glasgow University to study medicine.
+In 1837 he was awarded a medical doctorate and published two scientific articles in the London Medical Gazette.
+These articles are the first known to be published by an African-American medical doctor in a scientific journal.

+In the 1880s, there was a build-up of small groups of Black dockside communities in towns such as Canning Town, Liverpool and Cardiff.
+West African seamen had settled in Liverpool from at least the nineteenth century and became an important part of the city's Black community.

-Sarah Forbes Bonetta, West African princess and goddaughter to Queen Victoria.
-Orphaned in intertribal warfare, given as a "gift" to Queen Victoria.
+Sarah Forbes Bonetta, Yoruba princess and goddaughter to Queen Victoria.
+Orphaned in warfare, given as a "gift" to Queen Victoria.

-Despite social prejudice and discrimination in Victorian England, some 19th-century black Britons achieved exceptional success.
-Pablo Fanque, born poor as William Darby in Norwich, rose to become the proprietor of one of Britain's most successful Victorian circuses.
+Despite social prejudice and discrimination in Victorian England, some 19th-century Black Britons achieved exceptional success.
+Pablo Fanque, born likely to West African parents as William Darby in Norwich, rose to become the proprietor of one of Britain's most successful Victorian circuses.
 He is immortalised in the lyrics of The Beatles song "Being for the Benefit of Mr. Kite!"
 Thirty years after his 1871 death, the chaplain of the Showman's Guild said:

 "In the great brotherhood of the equestrian world there is no colour line [bar], for, although Pablo Fanque was of African extraction, he speedily made his way to the top of his profession.
 The camaraderie of the ring has but one test – ability."Another great circus performer was equestrian Joseph Hillier, who took over and ran Andrew Ducrow's circus company after Ducrow died.

-From the early part of the century, students of African descent were admitted to British Universities.
-One such student, for example, was the African American James McCune Smith, who travelled from New York City to Glasgow University to study medicine.
-In 1837 he was awarded a medical doctorate and published two scientific articles in the London Medical Gazette.
-These articles are the first known to be published by an African-American medical doctor in a scientific journal.